BLOG

 If you examine your marketing organization and see a team that is waiting for you, you are likely looking at a collapsed system.
 You are the bottleneck.

-You cannot hire a junior marketer to fix this; they will create more work for you to review.
-You cannot fix this by “working harder”; you are already at the cognitive limit.
+You cannot hire a junior marketer to fix this.
+They will create more work for you to review.
+You cannot fix this by “working harder”.
+You are already at the cognitive limit.

-The only way to scale past $10M is to replace “Founder Intuition” with “Executive Systems.”
+The only way to scale past $10M is to replace “Founder Intuition”.
+With “Executive Systems.”.
 You need a layer of leadership that can absorb your context, enforce your standards, and make decisions without your presence.

-The collapse of Founder-Led Marketing is not a sign of failure; it is a graduation requirement.
+The collapse of Founder-Led Marketing is not a sign of failure.
+It is a graduation requirement.
 You have built a machine too big for you to operate alone.
 The most profitable decision you can make is to hand over the controls to a pilot who knows how to fly at this altitude.

 FAQ